 Biostatistician 1, Med/Quantitative Sciences Unit

-Bio Rebecca is a biostatistician in the Quantitative Sciences Unit (QSU) working on a variety of projects, with topics including developmental behavioral pediatrics, oncology, and cardiovascular medicine.
+Bio Rebecca is a biostatistician in the Quantitative Sciences Unit (QSU) working on a variety of projects, with areas of study including developmental behavioral pediatrics (autism, ADHD, anxiety, and depression), oncology, and reproductive endocrinology & infertility, and natural language processing.
 She completed her MS in Statistics at Brigham Young University in 2016, where she collaborated with cardiologists to develop a new approach to diagnose rheumatic heart disease for her Master's thesis.
-Prior to joining the QSU, she worked in the Pediatric Critical Care division at the University of Utah, providing statistical support for a variety of projects ranging from a probiotics randomized controlled trial in children, to working with the state government to identify measures to improve highway safety.
-One of her long-term goals is to become involved with reproductive endocrinology and infertility research.
+Prior to joining the QSU, she provided statistical support in the Pediatric Critical Care division at the University of Utah.
 Rebecca moderates a local book club and writes poetry and short stories in her spare time.